incognitoCodes/AI-ML-solution-services-workshop/4-personalized-recommendation/.ipynb_checkpoints/README-checkpoint.md

-# Building your own recommender
+# Building your own personalized recommendation engine
 This tutorial walks you through building your own recommendation engine.

 ## Tutorial overview
 Completing this tutorial involes the following steps:

-- Run the `Building_item_Recommender.ipynb` notebook on AWS Sagemaker notebook.
+- Follow the steps in the `Building_item_Recommender.ipynb` on AWS Sagemaker notebook.

 ## Resources